-Get the facts about shipping your car to New Zealand and know before you go to avoid delays and problems.
+Get the facts about shipping your car to New Zealand and know before you go to avoid delays.

 New Zealand has strict rules and regulations in regard to emissions and safety guidelines with which all vehicles must comply in order to be imported into the country.
 We are happy to provide this guide to assist you in making arrangements to ship your car to New Zealand and to help you understand the process of importing your car when it arrives.
 We hope that this comprehensive guide provides you with all you need, however if you would like to talk to us in relation to any aspect of shipping your car please do not hesitate to get in touch and we will be happy to help.